vmvl-cea/CEA_brightway_training/source/tutorials/activity-browser.md

 ### Open Activity-Browser

-Use commands in the Miniforge prompt:
-• Search Miniforge prompt and open it
-• Run the following commands (replace conda with micromamba if you have it installed): conda a c t i v a t e bw2 a c t i v i t y −browser and wait few seconds. "bw2" is the environment’s name where AB is installed.
+1. Open a windows terminal
+2. Activate your Brightway environment:

+    ```cmd
+    conda activate bw25
+    ```

+3. Run Activity Browser

+    ```cmd
+    activity-browser
+    ```

 ### Import data

-A partial LCA modelisation has been created on AB for this TP.
-You will download source files and install them on AB.
+A partial LCA model has been created on AB for this training.
+You can download its source file here: .
 Download source files:
 S:\370-Energie\370.25-BATTERIES\370.25.311-Formation_Brightway\tuto_EV
 Import project: